How to make an HTML dropdown select with a searchbox

-This happens in the instances where you want the user to choose from already predefined answers/options instead of them entering their own.
+HTML select elements are an essential component of web forms.
+They are especially important in the instances where you want users to choose from a predefined list of options, instead of them entering their own inputs.

 This helps reduce redundancy in the system.

-For instance, if you were to require the users to input their country, but let them type in the country name instead of selecting, this would create a disaster.
+For instance, if you were to require the users to enter their country, but allow them to type in the country name or code instead of selecting it, this would introduce a problem.

-Let's say the user's country is USA.
-Some would write "United States of America", others "USA", others "United States", while others would misspell the name and write something totally different.
+Suppose the user's country is the USA.
+Some users would write "United States of America", others "USA", others "United States", while others would misspell the name, or write in all upper or lowercase letters.

 HTML form with dropdown select